tws-inc/ckeditor-html5-form-validation/README.md

 1. Add **html5validation** to **config.extraPlugins** and save your changes.
 If that line isn't found, add it.
 EX:

 > config.extraPlugins = 'html5validation';
+## Credits / Tribute
+This plugin was developed and is maintained by the [https://totalwebservices.net/](Total Web Services team).

+A big thanks goes out to the following people & organizations:
+[http://www.websiterelevance.com](WebsiteRelevance.com) - for supporting the development of the plugin.
+[http://www.ckeditor.com](CKEditor) - For providing CKEditor so we could build this plugin for it.
+Piotrek Reinmar Koszuliński - A developer on the CKEditor team who pointed us in the right direction with a bug we encountered during development.

 ## License
 Licensed under GPL Version 3.0.
 For additional details please see the LICENSE.md file.